ikmb/ngs-qc/README.md

 ## Usage instructions

-This pipeline is currently defined to run on the IKMB DX Cluster.
+This pipeline is currently configured to run on the IKMB DX Cluster.
 To start the pipeline, you need:

 * singularity
 * nextflow